“Vote-buying” in Parliament: The High Anti-Corruption Court Sets Bail for Five Lawmakers in Bribery Case

 The court set different bail amounts:

-• uAH 40 million for one of the MPs
+• 40 million UAH — for one of the deputies

-• uAH 16.6 million for the fifth suspect in the case
+• 16.6 million UAH — to the fifth person involved in the case

-All the suspects are also subject to procedural obligations, including wearing electronic monitoring devices.
+All suspects were also subject to procedural obligations, including the requirement to wear an electronic monitoring device.

-When choosing a measure of restraint for MP Olha Savchenko, the court session was held in a closed session.
+During the hearing to determine a preventive measure for MP Olga Savchenko, the court session was held in closed session.

-According to Suspilne, this request was made by SAPO prosecutor Anatoliy Rybalko, and was supported by both the suspect and her defense counsel.
+According to “Suspilne , the motion was filed by SAPO prosecutor Anatoliy Rybalko and was supported by both the suspect and her defense attorney.

-“There is a need to preserve the secrecy of the investigation, as well as to ensure the safety of participants in criminal proceedings,” the prosecutor explained.
+“There is a need to preserve the secrecy of the investigation and ensure the safety of those involved in the criminal proceedings,” the prosecutor explained.

 What is known about the case

-on December 27, the NABU and the SAPO announced the exposure of an organized criminal group that, according to the investigation, operated inside the Verkhovna Rada and ensured that MPs received bribes for “necessary” votes.
+On December 27, NABU and the SAP announced the exposure of an organized criminal group which, according to the investigation, operated within the Verkhovna Rada and facilitated the receipt of bribes by MPs in exchange for “necessary” votes.

 According to law enforcement officials: